marim18/module_basics_redux_I-Maria/README.md

 The score is calculated using the following score key:

-- 30% Does your code solve the task?
+- 25% Does your code solve the task?
-- 30% How well do you use of programming concepts?
+- 30% How well do you use programming concepts?
 - 15% Readability, how easy is your code to follow?
 - 15% Complexity/Verbosity, how complex is your code?

+Additionaly these dimentions are considerd either or:

 - 5% Code conventions, how well does your code follow a code convention?
 - 5% Did you use git sensably?
+- 5% Profesionality

 ## Submission